Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: Evaluation

 \section{Evaluation}

 In this section, we evaluate the accuracy of the ODIN RTT measurement system.
 We examine ODIN's RTT estimates for randomly generated IP addresses and show that ODIN can accurately and precisely estimate RTT.
-We evaluate the RTT estimation algorithm in two modes, strict and permissive, which provide high accuracy and high tamper-resistance respectively.
+We evaluate the RTT estimation algorithm in two modes: strict for high accuracy and permissive for improved tamper resistance.